Concept for a useful algae registry taxon classification

 - File Phycobank-higher-classification-v1-N1TnTN+glue.odg added

 - File Phycobank-higher-classification-v3-N1TnTN.odg added

-#76 Updated by Andreas Kohlbecker almost 2 years ago
+#76 Updated by Andreas Kohlbecker over 3 years ago

 Andreas Müller wrote:

 How should species (and other names below genus) be related to genus taxa.
 There might be multiple genus taxa per name.
 Is this relationship automatically created or are they only related by special search algorithms?

 This relation between genus and subordinate names needs to be created on the fly when creating new Species and also when changing the genus for a species.
 The implementation of this mechanism is handled in #7648.
 All the details, which are actually found in this issue description are copied as extract to the issue #7648.
 The summary is that there should only be one taxon per name.